cjus/python-coding-challenge/README.md

 # A Coding Challenge

 I recently applied for a job that asked whether I'd be willing to complete a coding challenge.
-The challenge in question was marked as **hard** on the programming site and after what seems like 4 years only 26% of the developers who attempted it have been able to solve it.
+The challenge in question was listed as **"hard"** on the programming site and after what seems like 4 years only 26% of the developers who attempted it have been able to solve it.
 I scored 100% - but I don't say that to brag.
-After completing the test I could see solutions by my peers and mine is certainly not as elegant as some of the ones I saw.
+After completing the test I was able to view the solutions my peers created... and mine is certainly not as elegant as some of the ones I saw!
 Also, the problem took me quite some time and effort to complete.
-The reason is that it's a computer science problem and I don't have a formal computer science education.
+Part of the reason is that it's a computer science problem and I don't have a formal computer science education.
 Although, I do have past game programming experience including in Chess AI - but that was also a long time ago!

 The challenge requires the application of computer science concepts such as [recursion](https://en.wikipedia.org/wiki/Recursion#:~:text=Recursion%20in%20computer%20programming%20is,simpler%20versions%20of%20the%20problem), [data structures](https://en.wikipedia.org/wiki/Data_structure) (particularily, [trees](https://en.wikipedia.org/wiki/Tree_(data_structure))) and search algorithms such as [depth first search](https://en.wikipedia.org/wiki/Depth-first_search) and [backtracking](https://en.wikipedia.org/wiki/Backtracking).
 Due to the complexity of the problem, it's not possible to [brute force](https://en.wikipedia.org/wiki/Brute-force_search) a solution.
 The use of [heuristics](https://en.wikipedia.org/wiki/Heuristic_(computer_science)) such as [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) are required to solve the problem in real-time.